harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 Copy CSS / Assets
 #tip
 In Nuxt 3, the assets folder serves the same function.
-Simply copy over your assets folder.
+Simply copy over your assets' folder.

 Once done, update the `css` field.